lifelongrun/learn/coursera/Understanding_Research_Methods/README.md

 **(submitted)**

-## Week 4 - E-tivity 4: How Do You Know You Have Been a Good
+## Week 4 - E-tivity 4: How Do You Know You Have Been a Good :heavy_check_mark:

 **Purpose:** To reflect upon the value of a good question, and provide an outline research proposal.